Julian Samuel: Career

 Passage to Lahore received mixed reviews upon its French release in Quebec.
 The book contains criticism of the Quebec provincial government's political agenda to preserve Quebecois culture resulting in a muting of minority representation in the arts.

 He is a frequent contributor to Serai, a Montreal-based not-for-profit web magazine focused on arts, culture and politics.

-Samuel is also an abstract expressionist painter.
+Samuel is also an abstract expressionist astronomy painter.